alowry721/August2024/Packing/BackpackingChecklist.md

 - spoon
 - towel*
 - bear cannister (if required)*
-- food bag and rope for hanging (if no cannister)
+- food bag and rope for hanging (if no cannister)*
+- mug

 ## Clothes
   - at least two pairs socks (scale for multiple days)